-Getting maximum toll booths ready for ETC collection, and creating multiple POS for payments at strategic locations, working hand in hand with stakeholders like banks, police and NHAI officials for smooth transition for FASTag as possible.
+Getting maximum toll booths ready for ETC collection, and creating multiple POS for payments at strategic locations, working hand in hand with stakeholders like

 The staff has handled customers for FASTag and non FASTag crowds in less number of cash lanes effectively.
 Regular trainings were conducted to prepare staff at toll booths to handle 100% FASTag users, incident management and swift transition.